Gender star: Response

-In 2019, the German Language Association VDS (Verein Deutsche Sprache; not to be confused with the Association for the German Language Gesellschaft für deutsche Sprache, GfdS) launched a petition against the use of the gender star, saying it was a "destructive intrusion" into the German language and created "ridiculous linguistic structures".
+Also in 2019, the German Language Association (Verein Deutsche Sprache; VDS) launched a petition against the use of the gender star, saying it was a "destructive intrusion" into the German language and created "ridiculous linguistic structures".
 It was signed by over 100 writers and scholars.

 Luise F. Pusch, a German feminist linguist, criticises the gender star as it still makes women the 'second choice' by the use of the feminine suffix.
-In 2020, the German Language Association (Verein Deutsche Sprache, VDS) declared Gendersternchen to be one of the 10 German Words of the Year.
+Pusch prefers the use of the Binnen-I, which she describes as the established feminist solution to the problem.